Marine - Species - White Shrimp

 Data were collected from DNR's Crustacean and SCECAP surveys.
-DNR surveys indicate that white shrimp stocks were below average in 2011, due to cold temperatures in winter depleting the spawning stock.
-Stocks should recover if subsequent weather is favorable.
+DNR surveys indicate that white shrimp stocks were below average in 2012, due to drought, unusually early spawning, and unfavorable wind conditions which yielded less than ideal recruitment of small shrimp.
+Stocks should improve if subsequent weather is favorable.
 Conditions in the 1990s were more conducive to good shrimp production, with adequate rainfall in most years, whereas drought conditions have been more prevalent in the past decade.

 Additional Graph Information

 Graphs of abundance show relative annual abundance in South Carolina waters based on surveys conducted by the SC Department of Natural Resources.